hniz/Lighthouse/README.md

 The server will then be on http://localhost:3000

+Note: Our submission already reflects these changes to the .env file so you should not have to modify it with the Mongo URI.
+Only run `npm i` and `npm start`.

 # Class Credentials
 The database comes populated with several student and instructor accounts.
 If you'd like to access a specific account, here are the account credentials that we used: